Reigate St Mary’s

 Academically, there are three main buildings.
 The historic centrepiece is Sunnyside – built in the late 1800s – which was the former home of Godfrey Searle who founded the St Mary’s Church Choir.
 Cedar House is where you’ll find the kindergarten as well as the ICT suites (more on those in a minute) and Beech House was built about 15 years ago adding purpose-built classrooms and a massive sports hall.

 The school is big on technology and there are two ICT suites – one dedicated to Apple Macs and one to PCs – and the kids come to specialist lessons in the ICT suites from kindergarten upwards.
 However, the school is most proud of the integration of IT into all learning, from Green Shoots to Year 6 whether the children are in the classroom, outside in the grounds or in the IT suites.
 From Year 3, children have their own iPads.

 It all starts with the littlies at RSM – and it’s here where the foundations of learning, a love for learning and everything else follows.
-Green Shoots have their own rooms, and a vast new adventure and play area all to themselves.
+Green Shoots and Kindergarten have their own rooms, and a vast new adventure and play area all to themselves.
 They also regularly venture off to fields, the nature area and the woods to climb trees.
 It’s all encouraged.
 Regular Forest School sessions are often the highlight of the children’s week.

 There are twice yearly entries to Green Shoots – September and January – and kids do a minimum of three mornings a week.
 The learning is child-initiated with a focus on developing their independence.
 As well as independence, the nursery also pays a lot of attention to developing children’s language and their gross motor skills, which leads to the development of fine motor skills.